The female reboot of El Zorro adds 6 episodes

 According to a new report from The Hollywood Reporter, the future of the series they are preparing Robert Rodriguez and his sister Rebecca looks very promising.
 In an unusual move for The CW, the network has ordered six additional scripts.
 According to the report, no firm decision has yet been made, but there are indications that this assignment could lead to a script production order for the series.

 Although we still don’t know all the details of The CW’s version of the character, the series will be starring a young latina who tries to discover the truth about his father’s murder.
-As she searches for answers, the young Ella becomes involved in a secret society in which she adopts a new alias as Zorro.
+While searching for answers, the young woman becomes involved in a secret society in which she adopts a new alias like Zorro.
 So, in addition to giving a woman the role of Zorro, the new series also transforms the vigilante into a legacy character, expanding the lore in new and exciting ways, as multiple people throughout history can wear the famous cape. and the black mask.